Confusing Story with Reality: Repetition, Belief, and Truth

 You’re already fabulously interesting because there is literally nothing else like you—your immigrant father, the way you eat three peanut butter sandwiches a day, the insane dog that governs your life, the cache of snacks you travel with, the annoying way you pulse your foot on the gas pedal.

-A religious housewife in Iowa at home all day with the kids might get wide-eyed upon hearing how, this year, I’ve slept in something like 28 beds/couches in over 10 different states or countries (alone! mostly! gah!).
+A religious housewife in Iowa at home all day with the kids might get wide-eyed upon hearing how, this year, I’ve slept in something like 28 beds/couches in over 10 different states or countries.

 But I think of my life as pretty boring.
-It’s her inner world, her truth I want to hear about.
+It’s her inner world, her truth I want to understand.
 Does she question her faith?
 What does she think when the baby cries for the fifth time that morning?
 Why does she resent her husband?

 The inner experience of one person is as foreign as it gets.
 On a personal level, we forget that.
 We’re so accustomed to our own thoughts and routines that they seem normal, ho-hum.